 - Simmer the pureed soup for another 5 minutes adding the remaining 2 cups (more or less depending on the consistency you prefer) of water.

 - Season it with some more salt and pepper as needed.
 After tasting the soup at this stage I felt that something was missing and that’s when I decided to add some lemon juice and I used the juice of half a lemon and it gave a nice flavor to the soup.

-- I was very sceptical of this carrot soup because I haven’t tried apples in a soup before.
+- I was very skeptical of this carrot soup because I haven’t tried apples in a soup before.
 From the spinach smoothie post you must know that I’m not very daring when it comes to mixing ingredients which we do not usually combine together.
 So as usual I was not excited in tasting this new combo.
 And as usual I was surprised that it was not awful but awesome.
 You must be thinking that this sort of thing, how I try something new without much expectation for it and how it turns into an amazing dish is becoming a cliche here but I cannot help it guys.
 I’m constantly being amazed about how two ingredients which have nothing in common come together to make a delicious dish!
 So this soup is no exception to that.

 - The only thing I felt the recipe needed was some lemon juice.
 Once I added that, the soup was perfect.
 I think the taste of this soup depends upon the taste of the apples.
 The apples I used was quite sweet and that showed up pretty well in the soup.
 I think the next time around I will be increasing the quantity of ginger while using very sweet apples because the flavor of ginger was masked by the sweetness of the apples.